 The members of Generation Z have been defined as the most diversified generation in history and, for this reason, several researches have been carried out to identify the distinctive features of the members of Gen Z:

-ELEARNING PLATFORMS AND GEN Z
+LMS AND GEN Z

 Globally, the technologies that Gen-Z requires from their employers include:

-In the current scenario of business training, the level of personalization of an employee’s training programme can be the starting or breaking point between the conservation and the loss of talent.
-The active participation of the employees (particularly those of Generation Z) to the development of these training programmes helps the organizations to exploit and understand the skills they already have and the ones they still need to improve.
+In the current scenario of business training, the level of personalisation of an employee’s training programme can be the starting or breaking point between the conservation and the loss of talent.
+The active participation of the employees (particularly those of Generation Z) to the development of these training programmes helps the organisations to exploit and understand the skills they already have and the ones they still need to improve.

-To stay updated on all the latest trends concerning eLearning, read our Journal.
+To stay updated on all the latest trends concerning e-learning, read our JOurnal.